markdown-it/markdown-it/docs/architecture.md

 ## Renderer

-After token stream is generated, it's passed to [renderer](https://github.com/markdown-it/markdown-it/blob/master/lib/renderer.js).
+After token stream is generated, it's passed to a [renderer](https://github.com/markdown-it/markdown-it/blob/master/lib/renderer.js).
-It just plays all tokens, passing each to rule with the same name as token type.
+It then plays all the tokens, passing each to a rule with the same name as token type.

 Renderer rules are located in `md.renderer.rules[name]` and are simple functions with the same signature: